-Progesterone is the other primary sex hormone, regulating menstruation and supporting the pregnancy.
-A part of the ovary, adrenal glands and placenta produce progesterone.
+Progesterone is the other primary sex hormone, regulating menstruation and supporting pregnancy.
+A part of the ovary, adrenal glands, and placenta produce progesterone.

 When the egg is fertilized, progesterone prepares the uterus to hold the pregnancy.
 It stimulated the development of glandular tissue and new blood vessels in the uterus.
 If the egg is not fertilized, the endometrium sheds down, and menstruation begins.

-Natural menopause is the cessation of the menstrual cycle as a part of a woman’s ageing process.
+Natural menopause is the cessation of the menstrual cycle as a part of a woman’s aging process.
 It symbols the end of her reproductive days.
 The age of menopause differs for every woman.
 The typical age to start experiencing signs is above 45 years.
 Studies reveal the median age for natural menopause is 51-52 years (R).
-While natural menopause occurs between 45 and 55 in the ageing process, menopause can also result from surgical intervention, radiotherapy or chemotherapy.
+While natural menopause occurs between 45 and 55 in the aging process, menopause can also result from surgical intervention, radiotherapy, or chemotherapy.
 For example, surgical removal of both ovaries, or treatment for cancer can cause iatrogenic menopause.
-Natural menopause can be explained in three stages – perimenopause, menopause and post-menopause.
+Natural menopause can be explained in three stages – perimenopause, menopause, and post-menopause.

 Regardless of the cause, if menopause occurs before the age of 45, it is called early menopause.
 If menopause occurs at 40 years of age or younger, it is considered ‘premature menopause’